Veronicastrum virginicum, Culver's root: planting, growing

 Veronicastrum Red Arrows

-We love this cultivar that offers a gradation of pink shades.
-It provides much-appreciated verticality to back of borders where soil stays cool.
+We love this cultivar which offers a gradient of pink tones.
+It provides valuable verticality to back of borders where soil remains cool.

 • Flowering time July to September